-History rewritten but why is AI technology accelerating?
+History rewritten in Vivy, but why is AI technology accelerating?

 The flaw in Matsumoto’s plan to rewrite history and slow the development of AI’s becomes very apparent in this episode.
 5 years have passed since the space station fell and the AI onboard saved everyone, sacrificing herself.
 Rather than slowing AI development, AI development accelerated nearly twenty years with an autonomous island now being used to construct AI parts.

 Then again, maybe this was all in Matsumoto’s original plan.
 While he has told Vivy they are trying to slow down AI development, every action they’ve so far taken has had the opposite effect.
 Or maybe I’m just paranoid because Matsumoto seems really shady.
 Either way, Vivy’s latest mission seems straight forward enough – turn off the island.
 What could go wrong with that?

 Another interesting point in this episode is that a previously significant moment, a human marrying an AI for the first time, has been rendered less pivotal by the changes in the timeline.
 Vivy meets a man who is being chased by, I’m guessing TOAK, and saves him in a less than visually spectacular car chase before he essentially reveals his plan is the same as Vivy’s and he gives her a vial which apparently holds a computer program that will shut down the island.

 There are so many things wrong with this plan and yet Vivy and Matsumoto just kind of nod and go, okay.